-You must pass WRT 150 with a grade of C or better (above C–) to satisfy Grand Valley’s Writing Foundation Requirement.
+You must pass WRT 150 with a grade of C or better (above C–) to satisfy the University's General Education Writing Requirement.
 If you do not receive a grade of C or better, you will need to take WRT 150 again.

 Learning or Physical Disabilities

 If you have any special needs because of learning, physical, or any other disabilities, please contact Disability Support Resources at 616-331-2490.
 Any student needing academic accommodations beyond those given to the entire class needs to request assistance from DSR.
 Writing faculty work with DSR to accommodate students’ special needs and devise a plan that is fair to all students.
 Furthermore, if you have a disability and think you will need assistance evacuating a classroom and/or building in an emergency situation, please make your teacher and DSR aware so that Grand Valley can develop a plan to assist you.

 Regular, timely, and full attendance is required to succeed in WRT 150.
 According to the Grand Valley catalog, instructors may fail students for excessive absences.
 In WRT 150, missing class more than four times constitutes excessive absences, and can be grounds for failing the course.
 Tardiness, leaving class while it is in session, coming unprepared, or off-task behavior (like texting) may also count as an absence or partial absence according to your teacher’s policies.
 You might receive an e-mail warning from your instructor after the fourth absence, but it is your responsibility to keep track of your attendance.
 Excessive absence itself is the grounds for failure, so that lack of warning does not excuse any further absences.
 The warning simply provides additional clarity.